 About

-Dr Choi is a Fellow of the Higher Education Academy, UK and of the East-West Center, US, and is serving as a co-convenor of the Policy Studies and Politics of Education Network of the European Educational Research Association, and a Honorary Professor of the National University of Battambang, Cambodia.
+She is a Fellow of the UK Higher Education Academy, the Royal Anthropological Institute, and the East-West Center (USA), Co-Convenor of the EERA Policy Studies and Politics of Education Network, and Honorary Professor at the National University of Battambang, Cambodia.

 Research